 1. Change the rules.
 If you’ve inherited traditions that are more stress-producing than joy-inducing, revamp your traditions to suit your needs and to honour your intentions for this time of year.
 If you’re hosting, can you order in?
 Borderline blasphemous suggestion, I know.
 But your well-being comes first.
 Perhaps you can cut down on social engagements or limit the amount of time you spend at each gathering.
 In short, make the rules work for you.

 2. Honour the self and the other.
 Yes, your needs are important.
 But so are your partner’s and so are your kids’.
 The key here is flexibility and adaptability.
 OK, so you have to spend the afternoon with that part of the family you’d rather not see.
 Explore the resistance to going.
 Can you focus on the impact that this resistance is having on your body and on your overall wellbeing?
 Can you let go of it?
 And, if not, why?
 What is this teaching you about yourself?
 As you can see, taking the standpoint of a detached observer can provide ample opportunities for self-reflection.
-On a separate note, often, the anticipation of something that’s going to be painful or unpleasant is far worse than the actual event itself – a bit like going to the dentist.
+On a separate note, often, the anticipation of something that’s going to be painful or unpleasant is far worse than the actual event itself – a bit like going to the dentist – look at this website.
 So, maybe, that afternoon tea might not be so bad after all.